porscheofficial/nx-plugins/packages/nx-phrase/README.md

 ```

-Technically the `pull` configuration is unnecessary because pull the the default action of the executor, but it helps to keep things fluid.
+Technically the `pull` configuration is unnecessary because `pull` is the the default action of the executor.
+It does help to keep your configuration easy to understand, though.

 All operations have the following options in common: